tryterra/TerraiOS/README.md

 **Arguments**
 - `type: Connections` ➡  An ENUM from the Connections class signifying the connection you wish to initiate for.
 - `token: String` ➡ A token used for authentication.
 Generate one here: https://docs.tryterra.co/reference/generate-authentication-token
-- (Optional) `customReadTypes: Set<HKObjectType>` ➡ This is defaulted as an empty `Set`.
-If you want to make a more granular permissions request, you may import HeatlhKit and provide this argument with a Set of `HKObjectType`s.
-For example: `HKObjectType.quantityType(forIdentifier: .activeEnergyBurned)!`.
+- (Optional) `customReadTypes: Set<CustomPermissions>` ➡ This is defaulted as an empty `Set`.
+If you want to make a more granular permissions request, you may send us a set of `CustomPermissions`: An enum provided so you do not need to interact with HealthKit.
 - `schedulerOn: Bool`  ➡ A boolean dictating if you wish turn on background delivery.
 Defaults to true.
 Please see **Background Delivery** section for setup.
 - `completion: @escaping (Bool) -> Void`  ➡ A callback with a boolean dictating if the initialisation succeeds.